Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

-An in-depth examination of the pedagogy and content of one chosen learning area (from EDCR132, EDCR133, EDCR232 or EDCR233).
+An examination of the pedagogy, content and critical issues in two learning areas selected (from EDCR 133, 135, 232, 233 or 235).
 Broadly examines curriculum development and design through the analysis of current educational initiatives and approaches to school-wide curriculum implementation.

-This paper allows students to study in more depth a learning area/subject selected from EDCR132 (Music, Dance, Drama), EDCR133 (Health & Physical Education), EDCR232 (Science & Technology) or EDCR233 (Social Studies, Learning Languages & Visual Arts).
+This paper allows students to study in more depth a learning area/subject selected from EDCR133 (Health & Physical Education), EDCR232 (Science & Technology) or EDCR233 (Visual Arts & Music).
 In the selected learning area/subject, the content critically examines respective theories and practices associated with teaching and learning.
 The content will critique a range of diverse learning possibilities and encourage debate in relation to learning area/subject related issues.
 Though there is variation according to respective learning areas/subjects, the following will be included:

 • Content and pedagogical approaches